10 Best Hybrid Mattresses in 2026

 Hybrid mattresses have many benefits, but they may be heavier than memory foam or innerspring mattresses, which can make them more difficult to unbox and move.
 If you’re worried about moving your new mattress, consider adding white glove delivery, which means delivery people will carry it into your home and unbox it.
 Hybrid mattresses also tend to be more expensive than other mattress types, so look for discounts and sales and consider financing options if you need to spread out the purchase over time.

-You can technically put a hybrid mattress on a box spring, but other frame types, like slatted bases, provide more support, which is better suited for a hybrid mattress.
+No. You do not need a box spring with a hybrid mattress.
+While you can put a hybrid mattress on a box spring, other frame types, like slatted bases, provide more support, which is better suited for a hybrid mattress.
 Review the manufacturer's instructions to see which types of bed frames are best for the mattress you’re considering.

 Most hybrid mattresses last for about 10 years, but the mattress’s lifespan will depend on its construction and the materials used.
 A 10-year warranty is industry standard for hybrid mattresses, and older mattresses may gradually start to experience defects.
 To get the maximum benefits from your mattress, plan on replacing it as it ages.